hxckr-org/hxckr-k8s-bucket/README.md

 4. Wait for all pods to be in the "Running" state.

-5. To access the frontend and softserve services externally, get their LoadBalancer IPs:
+5. To access the softserve service externally, get its LoadBalancer IP:
    ```
-   kubectl get service frontend softserve -n hxckr
+   kubectl get service softserve -n hxckr
    ```

-6. Use the EXTERNAL-IP of the frontend service to access the application in your web browser.
+6. Use the EXTERNAL-IP of the softserve service to access it externally.

 ## Internal Communication

-The frontend communicates with the server using the internal Kubernetes DNS.
-The server's URL is passed to the frontend as an environment variable `SERVER_URL`.
+The frontend hosted on Vercel will communicate with the server using the external IP or domain name of the server service.
+Make sure to configure the appropriate environment variables in your Vercel deployment to point to the correct server URL.

 ## Security Note

-Only the frontend and softserve services are exposed externally.
+Only the softserve service is exposed externally.
 All other services, including the server, are internal to the cluster for security reasons.
 Ensure proper network policies are in place to restrict communication between services as needed.

 ## Cleaning Up